dart-lang/site-www/src/faq.md

 language, and some don't play well with other features.
 Simplicity is the single most important gift we can give to future programmers.

-Please look at the [list of language issues][language issues] to see if your request is already there.
+Please look at the [language funnel][language funnel] and [language issues list][language issues] to see if your request is already there.
 If it is, let us know that you care and give it a thumbs up.
-Otherwise, go ahead and add a new issue.
+Otherwise, go ahead and add a new request issue (see the [language evolution process][languageprocess] for details).
 Make a thoughtful argument for your feature.
 Sample code with and without your feature is good evidence; a sizeable codebase that shows the need is even better evidence.

 Don't be surprised if the Dart language team says "no" by default.
 It's far more painful to remove a language feature than to add it, so